-We will be posting "tools of the cryptologic trade" periodically on this link.
-All visitors are invited to provide any information on how the tool was used by cryptographers.
+We will be posting cryptanalytic challenges, including "tools" of the trade, on this link.
+All visitors are invited to provide any solutions to the challenges or information on how a tool was used by cryptographers.
 A summary of information received will be posted under the article.
-Please submit your unclassified, non-target specific comments to email@example.com, with a subject line of: Cryptographic Tool Challenge -- Attn: Dave D'Auria.
+Unless noted otherwise in the article, submit your comments to email@example.com, with a subject line of: Cryptanalytic Challenge -- Attn: Dave D'Auria.

 We are looking for information from any of our web site visitors who may know who, how, when and where this device was actually used by cryptographers, radio operators or other NSA/DoD personnel.
 The DoD transfer form attached to the unit describes it as a "National Security Telephone".

 The artifact pictured is believed to be a 1950s era predecessor to today's modern secure phone system.
 It carries an NSA label of CE 62603 Subscriber Set No 1094, which designates it as "Communications Equipment" (CE) vice "cryptographic equipment" (KL).
 This subscriber set uses vacuum tube technology and may have been connected to a stand alone voice encryption device such as an early KY-3 or KG-13/HY-2 secure voice system.
 In tandem, it likely provided secure encryption for voice communications between facilities.
 The "CE" nomenclature was a designator often used by Bell Telephone and the DoD/US Army for their systems, which may point to the origin of this subscriber set.
 This particular set, in private hands, was shipped from an Army MARS Radio Station in Fredericksburg Texas to Kelly AFB is San Antonio.
 It may have been released from DoD inventory in 1974.
 We have a similar set in our Museum inventory with no other clarifying information.